-As a member, you will receive discounted registration to NOFA-VT's annual Winter Conference and seasonal on-farm workshops, as well as a discount on farming supplies through our annual bulk order.
-You will also receive subscriptions to NOFA-VT's quarterly newsletter, NOFA Notes, NOFA's regional quarterly newspaper, The Natural Farmer, and a copy of the Vermont Organic Farm & Food Directory (printed annually).
+As a member, you will receive discounted registration to NOFA-VT's annual Winter Conference and seasonal on-farm workshops.
+You will also receive subscriptions to NOFA-VT's quarterly newsletter, NOFA Notes, and NOFA's regional quarterly newspaper, The Natural Farmer.
 You will also receive special discounts through our business partners around the state - see the membership page of our website for details!